shuai-xu/flink/docs/dev/table/sql.md

 Creating a View
 ---------------

-The following examples show how to create a View via DDL.
+The following example shows how to create a view via DDL.

 {% highlight sql %}

--- The View `OrderItemStats_2018` stats all items' order count in the year 2018.
+-- The view `OrderItemStats_2018` stats all items' order count in the year 2018.
 CREATE VIEW BigOrders
 SELECT
-    itemId, count(*) as orderCount, sum(totalPrice) as totalSale FROM Orders
+    itemId, count(*) AS orderCount, sum(totalPrice) AS totalSale FROM Orders
 WHERE orderTime BETWEEN '2018-01-01 00:00:00' AND '2018-12-31 23:59:59'
 GROUP BY itemId